joelt11753/T-Chat/README.md

 * NPM
 * Grunt

-Once installed, use the commandline to navigate to the project location.
+Once installed, use the terminal to navigate to the project location.
 Use this command to install all dependencies

 ```
 npm install
 ```

-### Deployment
+### Serve

-In the commandline navigate to the project and run
+To serve the app in the browser run

 ```
 grunt